Points and Miles to Tokyo

 • The subway system was not as challenging as I thought it would be.

-• Be sure and have yen as we had to have it in areas where a credit card was not accepted.
-I got 40,000 Yen initially at the airport ATM.
+• Be sure to have yen as we have to have it in areas where a credit card was not accepted.
+I initially got 40,000 Yen at the airport ATM.

 • The taxis were less expensive than I thought they would cost.
 From our hotel, the Andaz Hyatt, to Haneda Airport, it costs 8,000 yen -about $61, and it takes about 45 minutes, so it is comparable to the US.
 We could have taken a train for much cheaper, but I preferred a taxi with our luggage.
 You can afford the luxuries when you book a points and miles trip to Tokyo! 😜